Apples on an an apple tree

 Helderberg Meadworks

 Helderberg Meadworks is a unique “winery” located at the edge of the Helderberg Mountains where fresh water and local raw honey are used to craft the finest mead.
-They are
+They are one of the few meaderies in the state who primarily produce mead.

 Read More